Meat Is Murder

-Meat Is Murder is the second studio album by English rock band the Smiths, released on 11 February 1985 by Rough Trade Records.
+Musically, the album expanded the band's sound, incorporating elements of indie rock and post-punk.
+It marked a shift toward more overtly political themes, with songs addressing vegetarianism, corporal punishment, and social alienation.
 It became the band's only studio album to reach number one on the UK Albums Chart, and stayed on the chart for 13 weeks.
-The album was an international success: it spent 11 weeks in the European Top 100 Albums chart, peaking at number 29.
-It also reached number 110 on the US Billboard 200, in the United States.
+The album was an international success, spending eleven weeks on the European Top 100 Albums chart and peaking at number 29.
+In the United States, it reached number 110 on the Billboard 200.